SVendittelli/vendittelli.co.uk-k8s/terraform/README.md

 <!-- BEGIN_TF_DOCS -->
 # Personal Website Kubernetes Manifests

-The manifests for resources inside the kuberenetes cluster for my personal website.
+The manifests for resources inside the kubernetes cluster for my personal website.

 ## Requirements